 During the first half we received high profile orders for our VTS systems from the Panama Canal, Trinity House and a second large port in Malaysia.
 These are important references for the market and are now proving to be valuable for SRT in building up our relatively new ports and infrastructure business.
-In addition, I am pleased to report that during the Period we saw significant progress in a number of large VMS and MDM projects that we expect will result in the completion of significant deliverables during the second half as well as other projects is that they are very lumpy with extended periods between deliverables and often change unexpectedly in terms of timing and scale.
+In addition, I am pleased to report that during the period we saw significant progress in a number of large VMS and MDM projects that we expect will result in the completion of significant deliverables during the second half as well as other projects moving towards contract phase from our validated sales opportunity pipeline.
+The nature of these projects is that they are very lumpy with extended periods between deliverables and often change unexpectedly in terms of timing and scale.
 However, we expect that SRT will soon have multiple projects underway which we hope will provide a natural hedge in regards to revenue timings across our reporting periods.
 Most of our projects are considered to be of national strategic importance and thus SRT is subject to strict confidentiality which places significant restrictions on the details we can provide shareholders on the status of these projects.

 Operationally, we continued to invest in new core technologies, derivative products and the development of new functionality for existing products.
 Approximately half our R&D effort is focused on AIS transceiver equipment and half on the evolution of our GeoVS network management, display and analytics software which forms an important component in our MDM, VTS and VMS system offers.
-Notable milestones during the Period include the launch of the world's first SOTDMA 5W Class B which targets small commercial and larger off-shore leisure vessels, our new Class A which is being marketed as a premium product to Navies and Coast Guards and new releases with added functionality of our GeoVS data network management, display and analytics system for our respective MDM, VMS and VTS system offers.
+Notable milestones during the period include the launch of the world's first SOTDMA 5W Class B which targets small commercial and larger off-shore leisure vessels, our new Class A which is being marketed as a premium product to Navies and Coast Guards and new releases with added functionality of our GeoVS data network management, display and analytics system for our respective MDM, VMS and VTS system offers.